redFrik/yetanotheroscmovieplayer/examples/nodejs/readme.txt

 //first cd to this directory and npm install

+//if you don’t have npm first install that with sudo apt-get install npm

 //then start the yetanotheroscmovieplayer application
 //here we assume the app is running locally (127.0.0.1)